NAAS Rodd Field: Closure

 Texas MSFN Tracking Station was closed by 1974, in which their property was transferred back to the GSA.
 In the 1970s, the Corpus Christi Army Depot utilized the hangar to store helicopter components awaiting repair & return to service.
 At the time, the hangar was in a derelict condition.
 By 1979, the runway pavement was demolished.
-Following an application, the city was awarded 126.97 acres on August 1979.
+Following an application, the city was awarded 126.97 acres in August 1979.
 On 22 August, 1979, an acceptance ceremony was held, attended by Corpus Christi Mayor Luther Jones, assistant regional director for recreation programs for the South Central Regional Office of the Heritage Conservation and Recreation Service Edwin Shellenberger, and chair of the Corpus Christi Parks and Recreation Advisory Board Mary Lou Huffman.
 In 1980, the GSA transferred the property to the City of Corpus Christi, leading to the establishment of Bill Witt Park under the Surplus Property for Parks program.
 An additional 9.25 acres which included a hangar was awarded on November of that year.
 In August 1982, a lighted four-field softball complex completed with a central concession stand, rest-room and press box.
 It was also equipped with bleachers, and an automatic irrational system.
-The project cost $554,982 with 50% of the money coming from the 1977 bond fund and the other 50% from the state’s Local Parks, Recreational and Open Space Fund.
+The project cost $554,982 with 50% of the money coming from the 1977 bond fund and the other 50% from the state's Local Parks, Recreational and Open Space Fund.

 By 1987-88, the city acquired an additional 175 acres along the southern periphery of Rodd Field, becoming Oso Creek Park.
 By the 1990s, housing development encroached over the northwest portion of the former runways.